-Hallgrímskirkja or the church of Hallgrímur is a Parish Lutheran church located downtown in Reykjavík at the top of the Skólavörðustígur hill.
-Rising high at 74,5 meters (242.7 ft) it is the tallest building in Reykjavík and one of the best-known landmarks in Iceland.
-The church is a national sanctuary in Iceland and fascinates anyone who sees it.
+Hallgrímskirkja Cathedral or the church of Hallgrímur is a Parish Lutheran church located at the top of the Skólavörðustígur hill in downtown in Reykjavík.
+The church is a national sanctuary in Iceland and draws visitors from around the world.

-It took a long time to build and locals often speak of it as the longest ongoing building project in history as it didn’t just due to the long building period but also that the church is constantly in need of renovations and improvements.
-Still, Hallgrimskirkja remains one of Iceland’s most visited places especially by tourists that can be counted in thousands during the busiest season.
+It took a long time to build and locals often speak of it as the longest ongoing building project in history because it’s in constant need of renovations and improvements.
+Still, Hallgrimskirkja remains one of Iceland’s most beloved places to visit.

 Hallgrímur Pétursson is one of Iceland’s most well-known poets.
 He was born at Höfðaströnd in Skagafjörður, N-Iceland in the year 1614 and received his education at the famous Bishop residence at Hólar in Hjaltadalur.